Tatoi Airport

 It has also been used by many other aeroclubs of Attica.
 Moreover, the Hellenic Air Force Museum is situated at the airport which contains many old aircraft.

-Former Airlines and Destinations
+Former airlines and destinations

 Accidents and incidents

 On 27 December 1991, Hellenic Air Force Douglas C-47B KK171 was damaged beyond repair in an accident at Tatoi Air Base.
 One of the six crew members was killed.

+Climate

+Tatoi has a hot-summer Mediterranean climate (Csa) with hot summers and cool winters.